Congratulations to the 2023 Ranger Hall of Fame inductees:

 General (Ret.)
 Raymond A. Thomas III

 General (Ret.)
 Raymond A. Thomas III is inducted into the Ranger Hall of Fame for distinguished and valorous service to our country, and for dedicating his life and career to the values set forth in the Ranger Creed.
-His military career spanned almost 38 years and included multiple combat deployments around the globe.
-His leadership at the highest levels of military command left a lasting impact on the entire United States Army.
-Gen. Thomas’ distinguished Ranger career started as a Company Platoon Leader, Executive Officer, and Company A Commander, 2nd Battalion, 75th Ranger Regiment during Operation Urgent Fury.
-He also served as the Assistant Operations Officer, Plans Officer, and Liaison Officer at the Regimental Headquarters.
-He commanded Company A, 3rd Battalion, 75th Ranger Regiment during Operation Just Cause.
+His military career spanned 39 years and included 6 and a half years of combat deployments around the globe.
+Gen. Thomas’ distinguished Ranger career started as a Platoon Leader, and Company Executive Officer, for A Co, 2nd Battalion, 75th Ranger Regiment during Operation Urgent Fury.
+He then served as the Liaison Officer at the Regimental Headquarters, followed by service as the Assistant Operations Officer at 3rd Battalion, 75th Ranger Regiment.
+He commanded Alpha Company, 3rd Battalion, 75th Ranger Regiment during Operation Just Cause.
 He was the Executive Officer, 2nd Battalion, 75th Ranger Regiment and Commander, 1st Battalion, 75th Ranger Regiment during Operation Enduring Freedom.
-His joint assignments include Director of Operations, Joint Special Operations Command and Joint Task Force, Operation Enduring Freedom; Chief of Staff, Joint Special Operations Command; Deputy Commander Operations Joint Special Operations Command, USSOCOM, Operation Enduring Freedom-Afghanistan, and Operation Iraqi Freedom-Iraq.
-He also served as the Deputy Director for Special Operations, J-37, the Joint Staff, Washington, D.C.
-Gen. Thomas’ long and distinguished career is the embodiment of the Ranger Creed and reflects great credit on himself, the 75th Ranger Regiment and the United States Army.

 General (Ret.)
 Joseph L. Votel